arangodb/docs/3.10/arangographml-getting-started.md

 print(output)
 ```

-# Experiment
+## Experiment

 Each experiment consists of three main phases:
-* Training
+- Training
-* Model Selection
+- Model Selection
-* Predictions
+- Predictions

 ## Training Specification

 Training graph machine learning models with ArangoGraphML only requires two steps:
-* Describe which data points should be included in the training job
+1. Describe which data points should be included in the training job.
-* Pass the training specification to the training service
+2. Pass the training specification to the training service.

-Let's break down the different components of the training specification.
+See below the different components of the training specification.

-* `database_name`: The database name the source data is in
+- `database_name`: The database name the source data is in.
-* `project_name`: The top-level project to which all the experiments will link back.
+- `project_name`: The top-level project to which all the experiments will link back.
-* `metagraph`: This is the largest component that details the experiment objective and the associated data points
+- `metagraph`: This is the largest component that details the experiment objective and the associated data points.
-  * `mlSpec`: Describes the desired machine learning task, input features, and the attribute label to be predicted.
+  - `mlSpec`: Describes the desired machine learning task, input features, and the attribute label to be predicted.
-  * `graph`: The ArangoDB graph name
+  - `graph`: The ArangoDB graph name.
-  * `vertexCollections`: Here, you can describe all the vertex collections and the features you would like to include in training.
-You must provide an `x` for features, and the desired prediction label is supplied as `y`
+  - `vertexCollections`: Here, you can describe all the vertex collections and the features you would
+		like to include in training.
+You must provide an `x` for features, and the desired prediction label is supplied as `y`.
-  * `edgeCollections`: Here, you describe the relevant edge collections and any relevant attributes or features that should be considered when training.
+  - `edgeCollections`: Here, you describe the relevant edge collections and any relevant attributes or features that should be considered when training.

-A training specification allows for concisely defining your training task in a single object and then passing that object to the training service using the Python API client, as shown below.
+A training specification allows for concisely defining your training task in a
+single object and then passing that object to the training service using the
+Python API client, as shown below.

-**Create  a training job**:
+**Create a training job**

 ```
 job = arangoml.training.train(training_spec)
 print(job)
 job_id = job.job_id
 ```
-Output:

 ```
 {'job_id': 'f09bd4a0-d2f3-5dd6-80b1-a84602732d61'}
 ```

-**Get status of a training job**:
+**Get status of a training job**

 ```
 arangoml.training.get_job(job_id)
 ```
-Output:

 ```
 {'database_name': 'db_name',
  'job_id': 'efac147a-3654-4866-88fe-03866d0d40a5',